chrnolte/places-conus/docs/data/predictors.rst

 .. attribute:: cst_2500

    Percentage (0-100) of coastal waters within a 2500m radius.
 Used as proxy for ocean proximity for near-ocean properties.
-Postively associated with distance to coast as well as with the added value of properties surrounded by coastal waters on several sides, such as islands, peninsulas, etc.
+Positively associated with distance to coast as well as with the added value of properties surrounded by coastal waters on several sides, such as islands, peninsulas, etc.

    :Source: same as :any:`cst_50`